Lumin0l/Bottega_Fullstack_Module_7/ex_02_react_intro/react_intro_00_architecture.md

 ### Other files:

 **Bootstrap**: not the framework.
 This is just the entry point or the base JS file, where we load all the critical stuff, like the very "React" and other critical components.

 **env.j**: it's a place where you can store information that you want hidden, like API Keys and so on.
 It has a couple file called "env.example.js" that can show the structure of it without the actual info.
 We can change the port for the localhost.
 Sometimes you want to do that in order to run several apps at the same time in case you're working on more than one.

 **LICENSE**: specifies the license.

 **package.json**: the ultimate configuration file, it stores multiple configuration elements.
 It's important to know that it works in _json_, so every string needs double-quotes **""**.
 It also needs to have no final comma in the last element to work.
 It works more or less like objects, with key-value pairs.
 In the _"scripts"_ key we can find the actual commands that we get when we type _"npm run -command-"_.
 It also contains a list of the dependencies the project needs to work and their versions.

 **package-lock.json**: in the _"package-lock.json"_ we can find the metadata of the modules that we are actually using, because we can have small security updates and stuff and those get registered in the file. **Important** never touch the _"package-lock"_ file, it gets updated automatically.

 **Prokfile**: sets some instructions for deployment.

 **Server.js**: sets the conditions of what will be needed when getting the project to production.

+**Return**: Just like in JS, the return value for components **only allows one return element**.
+So, it will only return a single JSX div per return statement.
+If you wanna return more than one element it will need to be all wrapped inside a parent div.

 [^1]: Some will be developed later on.